abdulrehman898998/heyreach-like/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## License
+## 📄 License

-This project is proprietary software.
-All rights reserved.
+This project is licensed under the MIT License.

-## Support
+## 🆘 Support

-For support and questions, please contact the development team.
+For support and questions:
+- Check the documentation
+- Review the API endpoints
+- Test with the provided seed data
+- Check Docker logs for service issues

+---

+**HeyReach** - Professional Instagram DM automation platform with advanced proxy management and AI-powered recovery capabilities.